CSCfi/csc-user-guide/docs/support/tutorials/lue.md

 ## Short prelude

-LUE is a tool available on Puhti which shows the amount of data and number of files for a given folder on the parallel filesystem.
+LUE is a tool available on CSC supercomputers which shows the amount of data and number of files for a given folder on the parallel filesystem.

 The main point is being significantly faster than standard tools like